SSoelvsten/adiar/README.md

 ### Examples and benchmarks
 The _/examples_ folder contains examples for using the data structure to solve various verification and satisfaction problems.
-The `main` function also also includes timing how long it takes to solve and computing other interesting statistics.
+The `main` function also includes timing how long it takes to solve and provides other interesting statistics.

 | target                               | Example                                                             |